Blueforcer/awtrix3/README.md

 # AWTRIX APP
 Manage your Awtrix with unparalleled ease straight from your smartphone.
-With this intuitive app, get complete control over your device's features.
-More Features will come soon!
+With this intuitive app, get complete control over your device's features and settings.
+More functions will come soon!
 By purchasing this app, you play a crucial role in supporting the development of Awtrix Light.
 Enhance your experience and contribute to innovation.
 Download now!
 <a href='https://play.google.com/store/apps/details?id=de.awtrix.light&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'>
   <img style="width: 20%; height: auto;" alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png'/>
 </a>